 "Anchored in the specificity of the Caribbean, Curry’s work finds life within a global art historical discourse and practice." -Dr. Erica Moiah James

-Blue Curry (b.1974, Nassau, Bahamas) is an artist working primarily in sculpture and installation who uses an idiosyncratic language of commonplace objects and found materials to engage with themes of exoticism, tourism and material culture.
-He has exhibited in the Liverpool, SITE Santa Fe and Jamaica Biennials, the Caribbean Triennial as well as in galleries and institutions such as the Victoria & Albert Museum, the Art Museum of the Americas, the World Bank, the Museum of Latin American Art, the Frost Museum and the Nassauischer Kunstverein.
+Blue Curry (b.1974, Nassau, Bahamas) is an artist working primarily in sculptural assemblage and installation art who uses an idiosyncratic language of commonplace objects and found materials to engage with themes of exoticism, tourism and material culture.
+He has exhibited in the Tate Britain, the Victoria & Albert Museum, Liverpool, SITE Santa Fe and Jamaica Biennials, the Caribbean Triennial, The Art Museum of the Americas, The World Bank, The Museum of Latin American Art, The Frost Museum and The Nassauischer Kunstverein among many others.
 He is a graduate of the Goldsmiths College Fine Art MFA program.
 He currently lives in London, United Kingdom, and works between there and the Caribbean.

 He is also the Director of Ruby Cruel, a creative space in Hackney, London.